 Thing is, I already own a nifty fifty and a roll of leftover, an Agfa Vista, not much more was required to give film photography one last go.

 Maximum shutter speed of 1/2000

 Limited focus points

-Shooting anything that caught the slightest of attention as my expectations were low and how little the setup costed didn't help, I just wanted to cement the fact where film is history.
+So I shot anything that caught the slightest of attention as my expectations were low and how little the setup cost didn't help, I just wanted to cement the fact that film is history.

-Thinking most will turn out looking like blackholes from various galaxies, the negatives came back within 48 hours, I was astonished.
-That roll of Vista 400 have gone through x-rays at airports and five years of room atmosphere produced 36 attention grabbing exposures.
+Thinking most will turn out looking like blackholes from various galaxies, the negatives that came back within 48 hours left me astonished.
+That roll of Vista 400 have gone through x-rays at airports and lived five years in room atmosphere produced 36 interesting exposures.
 I frankly cannot believe the results produced given how little was put in.

 Things are already this interesting prior to diving into a huge array of 35 millimetre film to choose from.
 When that’s done there are different formats, lens combination and camera bodies to better suit one’s shooting style.
 Man, it's a good time to shoot film.

 Shot on Canon 500N paired to a Canon EF 50mm 1.8 II